kodadot/developers/docs/tutorials/how-to-mint.md

 ![step4](/simple_mint_tut/step4_mint_filled.png)

 - If you choose to input price right away, you'll have to confirm two transactions.
 - Transaction fees can be seen by clicking on the calculator icon.
-At the time of the tutorial it's about 0.05 $.
+At the time of the tutorial it's about 0.05 cents.

 ![step5](/simple_mint_tut/step5_mint_filled_options.png)